Washington Memory Care Facilities

 Cheapest and Most Expensive Memory Care in Washington

-With a total of 1668 dementia care homes in Washington, dementia care sufferers have many options to choose from when it comes to memory care.
-Dementia care in Washington costs $5,458 per month on average, depending on the city or county in the state where you are seeking care.
+With a total of 1668 dementia care homes in Washington, dementia care sufferers have plenty of options to consider when it comes to memory care.
+Dementia care in Washington costs $5,458 per month on average, depending on the part of the state where you are searching for care.
 The costs can fluctuate from $3,231 to $9,217 per month.
 Here are the 5 cities in Washington with the lowest dementia care costs: Morton, Washington at $4,606 per month, Aberdeen, Washington at $4,733 per month, Longview, Washington at $4,736 per month, College Place, Washington at $4,797 per month and Yakima, Washington at $4,856 per month.
 The 3 counties in Washington with lowest memory care costs are: Lewis county - $4,604 per month, Cowlitz county - $4,709 monthly cost and Grays Harbor county - $4,751 monthly.
-While these are average costs, some facilities may cost more depending on their specific location.
-Secured units are generally offered in most stand-alone Washington dementia & alzheimer’s care communities, although some facilities may include both non-secure and secure units.
+While these are average costs, some facilities will cost more depending on care offered.
+Secured units are typically offered in most stand-alone Washington dementia & alzheimer’s care facilities, although some communities may include both non-secure and secure units.

 Find memory care in Washington by your location: